SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

     ![](images/debug-stored-procedure.png)

-## Exercise 2.11 Opening a SQL Conole as Admin
+## Exercise 2.11 Opening a SQL Console as Admin

 1. In the SAP HANA database explorer, open a SQL Console connected to the HDI container.
 Execute the following SQL.